Llanelli Town A.F.C.: Reformation

 The club were wound up in April 2013 over an unpaid tax debt amounting to £21,000.
 Distraught manager Bob Jeffries thought there was only one man to save the club and started making calls to local celebrity multi-millionaire David Craddock, Director of Davies Craddock Limited.
 David has an endless list of contacts in the football world and is often seen around Britain in VIP rooms of professional clubs.
 Weekly calls turned into daily calls which he answered in his very busy schedule and when Mr Craddock had a tour of the Stadium and met FAW’s Neil Dymock, he felt ready to take on the mission.

-They were reformed as Llanelli Town later that year and were placed in the Welsh Football League Division Three for the start of the 2013–14 season.
-They are considered by the FAW to be a direct continuation of the same club.